hisschemoller/nwjs-tutorial/README.md

 ## Creating a desktop program with NW.js

 To create a desktop program a build of NW can be downloaded from the nwjs.io download page at https://nwjs.io/downloads/.
-Builds are available in different flavors, for Mac Linux and Windows, 32 or 64 bit, with or without the SDK option.
+Builds are available in different flavors, for Mac, Linux and Windows, 32 or 64 bit, with or without the SDK option.

 ![NW.js download page](assets/img/nwjs-download.jpg 'NW.js download page')